Territorial Army (India): History

 In 1612, when the English East India Company reached Surat, it established a contingent of part-time soldiers comprising the company's employees to safeguard its commercial interests.
 In 1687, the Governor and Council of Fort St. George ordered the creation of the Companie of Trained Bands, a part-time force based in Madras.
 This force was established to defend against the rival French East India Company and native princely states.
-The Companie played a role in the Battle of Plassey on 23 June 1757, and many of its part-time units were eventually converted into regular and irregular forces.
+The Company played a role in the Battle of Plassey on 23 June 1757, and many of its part-time units were eventually converted into regular and irregular forces.

-After the Indian Freedom Fight of 1857, the British Crown assumed control of Indian administration from the East India Company.
+After the Indian Rebellion of 1857, the British Crown assumed control of Indian administration from the East India Company.
 Existing part-time forces were reorganized, resulting in the creation of the Volunteer Force (VFI) through legislation.
 As British rule expanded in India, full-time regular forces gained prominence.
 The VFI engaged in military conflicts both in India and abroad, including the Second Boer War and the First World War.
 Subsequently, the VFI was restructured and replaced by the Indian Defence Force (IDF).

-The IDF, organized into separate European and Indian sections, was established by the Imperial Legislative Council on 9 October 1917 with the aim of releasing regular troops from garrison duties during World War I. Indians served as volunteers, while Europeans were conscripted.
+The IDF, organized into separate European and Indian sections, was established by the Imperial Legislative Council on 9 October 1917 to release regular troops from garrison duties during World War I. Indians served as volunteers, while Europeans were conscripted.
 The Indian Defence Force Act of 1917 mandated military service for all European males (except clergy) aged 16 to 50 permanently residing in British India, including princely states.
 Those aged 16 to 18 were obligated to undergo training, while men over 40 were required to serve in their local districts.
 Men between 19 and 40 were obligated to serve wherever needed within British India.